jax-ml/jax/docs/notebooks/XLA_in_Python.md

 import numpy as np

 # We only need to import JAX's xla_client, not all of JAX.
-from jax.lib import xla_client as xc
+from jax._src.lib import xla_client as xc
 xops = xc.ops

 # Plotting